oral information room

 1) Predation

 Recognize food and put it in your mouth.
-At this time, use your lips
+At this time, use your lips and teeth.
+Predated food is received by the tongue, and the temperature and physical characteristics of food are instantly sensed.

 2) Chewing/Mastication